Minor Detail (novel): Plot

 Negev desert where part of the novel takes place.

-The novel recounts in its first part a historical event, the gang rape and murder of a young Arab Bedouin-Palestinian girl in 1949 by Israeli soldiers in the Negev desert.
+The novel recounts in its first part an historical event, the gang rape and murder of a young Bedouin-Palestinian girl in 1949 by Israeli soldiers near Nirim in the Negev desert.

 The second part concerns a modern-day person, an unnamed female inhabitant of Ramallah, who learns about the 1949 incident from a newspaper record, becomes haunted by it as it shares the same date as her birthday, and tries to investigate the incident by visiting museum archives (including the Israel Defense Forces History Museum).
 Her investigation is made difficult by the travel restriction faced by the Palestinians.
-Eventually, having violated the travel restrictions, she is executed by the IDF on the same spot as the Bedouin girl.
+Eventually, having violated the travel restrictions, she has a confrontation with the IDF on the same spot as the Bedouin girl.